-A cost center is a group of people or a specific department within a company that incurs costs but does not generate profits or revenue.
+A cost centre is a group of people or a specific department within a company that incurs costs but does not generate profits or revenue.
 The purpose of a cost center is to support the operation of the business and help contribute to the overall goal of making a profit.

 There are different types of cost centers, and they can be classified based on how they relate to the company’s overall structure and goals.
 Functional cost centers support specific functions within the organization, such as marketing or human resources.